Universal Orlando Resort’s Rides and Attractions (excluding Harry Potter)

 7) REVENGE OF THE MUMMY

 Just like at Universal Hollywood, I went on the Revenge of the Mummy ride with my oldest son, my youngest (12 years old) begging off after suspecting it was too scary.
 He was right—it is scary.
 This is a super fast rollercoaster, in the dark, with mummy-type creatures jumping out at you.
 Personally, I wouldn’t do it again, but my older son loved it.
 So he went on it one more time by himself.
 Yay for him.
 UPDATE: My husband and older son (now 16) went on this, and both of them liked it quite a bit because it’s in the dark and really fast.
 Plus the lines were usually short.
 UPDATE: My husband and older son (now 16) went on this, and both of them liked it quite a bit because it’s in the dark and really fast.
 Plus the lines were usually short.
+SECOND UPDATE: Still scary.

 8) MEN IN BLACK™ ALIEN ATTACK

 The Men In Black ride is called a “thrill ride,” but I wouldn’t go that far because you basically just sit in a six-seat vehicle and “shoot” aliens with a laser gun as you move along.
 The high score is then announced at the end.
 The boys liked this a lot because it’s basically like a video game, but it wasn’t for me.
 I stayed outside and watched a seagull eat popcorn while they went on it multiple times.
 This is definitely okay for all ages.
 Not scary or wild in any way.
 The “aliens” are more silly than anything.
 UPDATE: The boys (now ages 14 and 16) still really like this one.
 “Interactive, kind of weird, and fun.”
+SECOND UPDATE: The boys love this one.
+I think because they keep trying to better their scores.

 9) E.T.
 ADVENTURE